nezaboodka/reactronic/README.md

     throw new Error('render method is undefined')
   }

-  @reaction // called immediately in response to state changes pulse(): void {
+  @reactive // called immediately in response to state changes pulse(): void {
     if (Reactronic.getCache(this.render).invalid)
       isolated(() => this.setState({})) // ask React to re-render